deficollective/defiscan/src/content/protocols/pendle.md

 # Todo (remove afterwards)
 - Check all rows and their impact (sagaciousyves)
 - Check timing of fees and re-direction (sagaciousyves)
-- Unwrapping (cookingcrypto)
-- Expand on "PENDLE incentives and Fees" in Technical Analysis (cookingcrypto)
-- check Limit Orders and centralisation vectors within (?)
 - check all 0x0 (permissions) if renounced or not

 # Summary